Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.modelManager.getDimensions()

 Returns an array of dimension objects associated with the current app.
-Dimensions represent the key skills and abilities that make up Kidaptive's early learning framework.
+Dimensions represent the key skills and abilities that make up the app's learning framework.

 ```javascript
 var dimensions = KidaptiveSdk.modelManager.getDimensions();